Last Updated: 9/13/2023 | September 13th, 2023

 1. Los Patios

 This stylish hostel has themed floors inspired by Colombia’s natural surroundings: mountains, jungles, sea, and plains.
-It’s part of a massive two-building complex that also has a co-working space, a gym, rooftop bars, an organic garden (whose herbs you can use), a Spanish school, and communal kitchens.
-It was by far my favorite hostel in the entirety of the city.
-(In fact, I think it is one of the best hostels I’ve ever stayed in!)
+It’s part of a massive two-building complex that also has a co-working space, gym, rooftop bar, organic garden (whose herbs you can use), Spanish school, and communal kitchens.

-Each dorm bed comes with a privacy curtain, and the private rooms are as comfortable as hotels.
-The bathrooms were amazing and the beds super comfy — I got some of my best nights’ sleep here.
-It offers free tea and coffee, great happy hours, amazing parties, and activities like salsa classes and street art tours, plus there are free bike rentals.
+Each dorm bed comes with a privacy curtain and the private rooms are as comfortable as hotels.
+I got some of my best nights’ sleep here.
+The hostel offers free tea and coffee, great happy hours, amazing parties, and activities like salsa classes and street art tours, plus there are free bike rentals.
 The staff is also super friendly and welcoming.
-Overall, this hostel just gets it.
+It was my favorite hostel in the city.

 - Tons of great amenities (co-working space, gym, rooftop bar)